 Overall, you should keep in mind the fact that video games can have some downsides, and not just benefits.
 However, this shouldn’t necessarily prevent you from playing video games, and in most cases, as long as you play in moderation, and remain aware of potential issues that you might encounter and capable of addressing those issues, you will likely find that video games are mostly beneficial for you.

 A common criticism of violent video games in particular is that playing them could potentially cause people to act in a more aggressive or violent manner in the real world.
 However, there is still much debate in the scientific community regarding this theory, which has been criticized.

 For the most part, recent research suggests that it’s unlikely that playing violent video games could lead to serious violent behavior on a large scale, though it could nevertheless be associated with some adverse outcomes, such as increased aggressive behaviors and thoughts, increased desensitization, and decreased empathy.

 Overall, this means that you should be wary and watch out for possible negative effects if you choose to play violent video games, but that, at the same time, you likely shouldn’t worry about exaggerated warnings regarding the risks that these games pose.

 Summary and conclusions

-- Research shows that playing video games improves various cognitive abilities, such as reaction time, mental flexibility, spatial memory, attentional capacity, and visual processing.
+- Playing video games can lead to various cognitive benefits, such as improved reaction time, improved mental flexibility, improved spatial memory, and improved attentional capacity.

-- Brain-training games, which are designed specifically for to improve cognitive performance, appear to be beneficial in some cases.
-However, they are often overhyped by the companies that sell them, and their benefits are sometimes no greater than those associated with playing regular video games.
+- Brain-training games, which are designed specifically to improve cognitive performance, can be beneficial in some cases, but their benefits are generally rather limited, especially when compared to those of regular video games.